rmjarvis/TreeCorr/README.rst

     corr2 config_file
     corr3 config_file

-A sample configuration file for corr2 is provided, called sample.params.
+A sample configuration file for corr2 is provided, called sample_config.yaml.
 See `Configuration Parameters <https://rmjarvis.github.io/TreeCorr/_build/html/params.html>`_ for the complete documentation about the allowed parameters.